Visit Support Centre Visit Support Centre Find a Distributor Find a Distributor Contact us Contact us

 The carrier wave that the C/A code is modulated onto is at a much higher frequency however—1575.42 MHz.
 This means a single wave covers about 19 cm.
 If we could work out how many full waves there are between the satellite and the antenna, then it would be possible to calculate the distance much more accurately.
 In fact, if we know how many full waves there are, and it’s possible to measure partial waves (the phase angle) too, then we can be very precise.

 So how are the algorithms different?
 RTK Float aims to identify your probable location (improving on the current DGPS accuracy) using statistical methods.
 It requires a minimum of four common satellites with the base station, and (in lay-terms), looks for a point in a circle around the current position measurement about which the satellites are revolving.
-Unlike RTK Integer, the Float algorithm never attempts to solve the ambiguity problem—it only tries to identify the most probable position within a circle drawn around the current position estimate.
+Unlike RTK Fixed, the Float algorithm never attempts to solve the ambiguity problem—it only tries to identify the most probable position within a circle drawn around the current position estimate.
 The accuracy for RTK Float starts around 40 cm, but increases to 20 cm at best.

-RTK Integer, on the other hand, aims to solve the ambiguity problem and is not used until it has done so.
+RTK Fixed, on the other hand, aims to solve the ambiguity problem and is not used until it has done so.
 It requires five common satellites, and when a valid solution is found the system knows there are n carrier waves plus any partial wave between it and the satellite.
 It can align its measurements to about 0.6% of the 19 cm wavelength.
 When multiple measurements are combined into a navigation solution this can give an accuracy of about 1 cm.

 Now we’ve reached the point in our ‘What is GNSS?‘ series where we’ve discussed how GNSS systems are generally easy to use, don’t drift and can achieve high levels of accuracy.
 But nothing in life is perfect, is it?
 So, what’s the down side?
 What most improves accuracy, and what are the limitations of GNSS?